aaronpk/Overland-iOS/README.md

 There are many settings available in the settings tab which allow you to adjust properties of the Core Location API.

-You can write your own backend for receiving the data, or use [Compass](https://github.com/aaronpk/Compass) which is built to accept data in the format this app sends.
+The app sends data to an HTTP endpoint.
+You can use an existing backend or build your own.
+The app works with:

+* [Compass](https://github.com/aaronpk/Compass) - a self-hosted PHP app built to save and review data from this app
+* [Icecondor](https://icecondor.com/) - a service for tracking your location, sharing with friends, and setting geofence alerts

 ## Documentation